kubeflow/community/proposals/wgs/wg-charter.md

 ## Steps to create a WG charter

-1. Copy [the template][Short Template] into a new file under community/wg-*YOURWG*/charter.md ([sig-architecture example])
+1. Copy [the template](templates/wg-charter-template.md) into a new file under community/wg-*YOURWG*/charter.md ([sig-architecture example])
 2. Read the [Recommendations and requirements] so you have context for the template
 3. Fill out the template for your WG
-4. Update [wgs.yaml] with the individuals holding the roles as defined in the template.
+4. Update [wgs.yaml](templates/wgs.yaml) with the individuals holding the roles as defined in the template.
-5. Add subprojects owned by your WG in the [wgs.yaml]
+5. Add subprojects owned by your WG in the [wgs.yaml](templates/wgs.yaml)
 5. Create a pull request with a draft of your charter.md and wgs.yaml changes.
 Communicate it within your WG and get feedback as needed.
 6. Send the WG Charter out for review to steering@kubeflow.org.
 Include the subject "WG Charter Proposal: YOURWG"